 Production Assembly and Testing of Boards

 As in commercial production environments there are extra precautions to take if you are assembling and/or testing boards for sale.
 The contractor that is assembling and testing the boards should have an ESD control program in place that includes relative humidity control; dissipative mats at workstations; operators using wrist straps; ESD control at assembly and test equipment; proper transport and handling of ESD sensitive devices; training on proper handling, transport and handling of ESD sensitive devices and periodic auditing of the program to ensure compliance.
 Production assembly and testing typically handle millions of devices and boards per month; customer expectations of single digit ppm quality levels require a more rigorous ESD control program.
 You should only use a manufacturing contractor that takes ESD control, as well as the rest of their quality program, seriously.
-This is an extensive subject on its own and will not be covered in further detail in this blog.
-If there is enough interest I could expand on this in another blog.

 If you are doing the assembly and/or testing of the boards yourself, then I recommend that you ensure that the relative humidity is high enough, use a grounded dissipative mat and a grounded wrist strap.
 The wrist strap should be tested daily for ESD and safety reasons (1 MOhm < resistance to ground< 10 MOhm), and the dissipative mat ground visually inspected.
 Assembled boards should be shipped in a static shield bag.